EMPLOYMENT LAW NEWS

 Can employees use paid leave to care for their sister’s sick service dog?
 In one jurisdiction they can.

-Employers must know the differences between paid leave laws.
-Not every request for paid leave is valid under a jurisdiction’s regulations.
-The vagaries of these laws is what makes managing paid leave such a challenge.
+Employers must know the differences between all the requirements within each jurisdiction’s paid leave laws.
+The vagaries of these laws are what make managing paid leave such a challenge.

 Bad Press